SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * pages app

+location part with taxonomy & text? default to slugified title? checkj for url clashes on main and redirect and conforms to gds - new field/part for the check/validation

+when sync page, make sure url is unique

 Add facility for displaying a content type (or a specific content item) within a section of a page using a template created by the ux/ur/content users.